This is a series of the same title, with each part featuring a vegetable.

 Ok, cinnamon is a spice, not a vegetable.
 But, I decided to feature it because:

 - We cook many vegetable soups with cinnamon;

 - Cinnamon is quite expensive in our island, as most are imported from abroad (which doesn’t make sense since we have the Philippine cinnamon);

-- Cinnamon does grow as a tree up to 6 to 10 meters high, and because I have a small yard, I can’t plant cinnamon in the ground, lest the cinnamon tree takes over it.
+- Cinnamon does grow as a tree up to 30 meters high, and because I have a small yard, I can’t plant cinnamon in the ground, lest the cinnamon tree takes over it.
 I know that many people have small spaces, too, and they could use this information;

 - It’s a multi-faceted medicinal plant, according to the National Center of Biotechnology Information (NCBI) of the National Institutes of Health (USA), which is “an:

 - cardiovascular-disease-lowering compound

 - Cinnamon has also been reported to have activities against neurological disorders, such as Parkinson’s and Alzheimer’s diseases.”

 How big should the container be for Cinnamon?